eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 iox::runtime::PoshRuntime::initRuntime("some_unique_name");
 ```

-Now this application is ready to communicate with the middleware daemon Roudi.
+Now this application is ready to communicate with the middleware daemon RouDi.

 ### Defining a topic